LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 ### FAQs

-#### Which do I set - an intent or a user message?
+#### When using the Bot Transfer Context, which do I set - an intent or a user message?

-You can set either, but setting the intent ID effectively lets you specify the dialog to start.
+You can optionally set either, but setting the intent effectively lets you specify the dialog to start.
 No processing of a user message is required.
 If you set the user message instead, the receiver bot must match the user message with an intent to determine the appropriate dialog to start.

 #### Can I set both an intent and a user message?